Lisa Wolpe: Shakespeare and the Alchemy of Gender

 In 2007, Wolpe obtained her M.F.A in theater and interdisciplinary art from Goddard College and her one-woman show, Shakespeare and the Alchemy of Gender, grew out of work that she performed for her degree.
 After graduation, Wolpe received a grant that enabled her to spend a month writing the show.
 She first performed it at the Provincetown, Massachusetts Women's Theater Festival clocking in at just under two-and-a-half hours without intermission.
 Wolpe later edited the show down to 90 minutes and eventually one hour.

 Shakespeare and the Alchemy of Gender blends aspects of Wolpe and her Jewish family's history along with her favorite parts from Shakespeare.
 The show is dedicated to her father, Hans Wolpe, who fought Nazis and later became an academic in America.
 Hans Wolpe's family was killed at Auschwitz, and he committed suicide when Lisa was age four.
 According to Wolpe, she contemplated the ghost of her father while performing excerpts from Shakespeare in her show, and, according to one critic, the search for her father was a means of catharsis.

 Wolpe performed Shakespeare and the Alchemy of Gender for the Verona, Italy Shakespeare Fringe Festival in 2023.
 In statements published in the Verona River News, Wolpe said that "there is a huge crackdown on intelligence in the United States.
 They have defunded education, banning people from reading books; there are television stations that tell lies; and now they are erasing Shakespeare in many places."
 Wolpe also referred to the apparent banning of Shakespeare in a Miami, Florida school district.

 Wolpe, an "acknowledged expert in cross-gender performance" performed the lead character for the New Haven Elm Shakespeare Company's production of Richard III in August 2024.
 Wolpe's Richard was done in Elizabethan costume without props, crutches, or affectations.
 Wolpe had also performed Shakespeare and the Alchemy of Gender for the Elm Shakespeare Company earlier in 2024.

 Teaching & outreach

 In 2015, Wolpe established the TranShakespeare workshop and worked in collaboration with King's College, London and the Young Vic theater.
-Goals of the project were "re-gendering, gender blending, and cross-gendering of Shakespeare internationally".
-The two-week workshop involved the efforts of around 36 directors, dramaturges, and actors.
+Goals of the project were "re-gendering, gender blending, and cross-gendering of Shakespeare internationally."
+The two-week workshop involved the efforts of around 36 directors, dramaturgs, and actors.

-During the "pandemic year", Wolpe taught, acted, and directed Shakespeare in more than twenty universities and festivals including Boston University, the University of Arizona, the Great River Shakespeare Festival, and the Prague Shakespeare Company.
+During the "pandemic year," Wolpe taught, acted, and directed Shakespeare in more than twenty universities and festivals including Boston University, the University of Arizona, the Great River Shakespeare Festival, and the Prague Shakespeare Company.

 In 2026, Wolpe's work will be archived within the Shakespeare Institute in Stratford to help honor a year devoted to "Shakespeare's Sisters".